Death Valley National Park

 1933 National Park 1994 Park Size 3.4 million acres, 91% wilderness Annual Visitors 1.1 million Park Fee $30 Superintendent Mike Reynolds Park Partner Death Valley Natural History Association Location Inyo and San Bernardino Counties, CA, Nye County, NV |

 Death Valley National Park is a land of vast extremes - the lowest elevation in North America and the hottest temperatures ever recorded.
 In an era of global climate change, Death Valley has consistently broken its own records for heat.
-The Furnace Creek Visitor Center courtyard was recently improved through a Fund grant that provided several shade canopies.
+The Furnace Creek Visitor Center courtyard was improved in 2022 through a Fund grant that provided several shade canopies.
+Yet the success of that project led to a new need.